Sherin-Susan-Thomas/Sherin-Susan-Thomas/README.md

 Hi, Sherin here 👋, frontend developer with a zest to learn more.
-Technigo Alumni and developer at Charge Amps Sweden.
+Graduated from Technigo @Spring2022 and developer at Charge Amps Sweden.